dobbe2/coding-quiz/README.md

 # coding-quiz
 This is a project for my coding bootcamp to create a coding quiz that uses a timer, score tally, and local storage high score.
+Audio files are Royalty free.